 If you want to fact check this, please do.
 I think everyone should know how they are accessing the internet and understand what is going on.
-Some people freak out over being tracked on the internet either by the government or companies and don’t trust anyone.
 They don’t trust anyone because they do not understand what is going on themselves.

 Next time you are on your computer and paddling out to begin surfing the net (like right now!), take a second and go to whatismyipaddress.com and check out your IP address at home, then check again in a coffee shop, and again at work.
 You will see this IP address changed over and over again.

-People fear what they do not understand and the internet is a pretty scary place like I mentioned earlier, it is a very complex and confusing realm of information.
-Take some time and understand how you are being identified on the internet and how your devices connect to the internet.
+People fear what they do not understand.
+The internet is a pretty scary place, it is a very complex and confusing realm of information.
+Take some time and understand how you are identifiable on the internet and how your devices connect to the internet.
 This information can go a long way as you continue through life accessing the internet for work, school, pleasure, and whatever else you are searching for.
-I hope this helped answer the question of what is an IP address?